sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-agent/spa-setup-desktop-agent.md

 ### Register the Desktop Agent Tenant

-Once you've completed the installation steps of the SAP Robotic Process Automation setup wizard, you need to register your agent and connect it to a SAP Process Automation tenant in order to execute automations.
+Once you've completed the installation steps of the SAP Build Process Automation setup wizard, you need to register your agent and connect it to a SAP Build Process Automation tenant in order to execute automations.

 > Once the Desktop Agent is installed, the icon will be available on your System Tray.